Minnesota Department of Employment and Economic Development

 The Minnesota Department of Employment and Economic Development (DEED) is the State of Minnesota’s principal economic development agency.
 Its mission includes supporting the economic success of individuals, businesses, and communities by improving opportunities for growth.

-DEED also administers statewide programs supporting small business growth and innovation, including loan and grant assistance, technical guidance, and funding opportunities through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) support program.

 History

 The Minnesota DEED was created in July 2003 by the merger of the Minnesota Department of Trade and Economic Development (DTED) and the Minnesota Department of Economic Security (MDES).

 Divisions

 Business and Community Development

 The Business and Community Development (BCD) division provides financial and technical services to businesses, communities, and economic development professionals.
 The division promotes and assists in the expansion of exports and works with Minnesota-based companies that are interested in expansion.
 BCD also works with companies interested in relocating to Minnesota.
 Additionally, BCD helps Minnesota communities with financing infrastructure projects.
 Additionally, BCD helps Minnesota communities with financing infrastructure projects.
 DEED’s Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) support program provides guidance and proposal assistance to Minnesota startups.